 How to Break a Bad Habit

 While most people have at least one habit they’d like to break, some are more detrimental than others.
-While biting your nails or regularly pressing snooze might be bothersome, a habit like smoking or eating junk food can shorten your lifespan.
+While biting your nails or regularly pressing snooze might be bothersome, a habit like smoking or eating too much can negatively impact your health, and even potentially shortening your lifespan.

-It can be challenging to eliminate a habit, but it’s absolutely possible, and often necessary in order to improve your health.
+It can be challenging to eliminate a habit, but it’s absolutely possible, and often necessary in order to improve your wellbeing.